Techdread/mortgage-calculator/README.md

 ## Usage

-1. Enter your property details in the input form:
+1. Enter your mortgage details in the input form:
    - Input the total property value
    - Specify the loan amount you wish to borrow
    - Set the mortgage term in years
    - Enter the annual interest rate
+   - (Optional) Add a monthly overpayment amount

 2. The calculator will automatically:
    - Calculate your monthly payments
    - Show the total interest you'll pay
-   - Display a graph of your repayment schedule
+   - Display your potential savings with overpayments
+   - Show how much earlier you could pay off your mortgage
+   - Visualize your equity growth over time

+3. Interactive Features:
+   - Hover over the repayment graphs to see detailed information for each year
+   - Compare standard repayment vs overpayment scenarios
+   - View dynamic equity breakdown at any point in the mortgage term

 ## Build for Production